Doutrespace/FUSION2020/README.md

 :-------------------------:|:-------------------------:
 ![](https://github.com/Doutrespace/FUSION2020/blob/master/Image/Overview01.PNG)  |  ![](https://github.com/Doutrespace/FUSION2020/blob/master/Image/Overview02.PNG)

-The figure shows us how Sentinel 1 and Sentinel 2 are related to our AOI.
+The figure shows us how Sentinel 1 and Sentinel 2 are related to our AOI.On the right picture you can see an example of a scene that occurs frequently.
+In this situation you usually don't know if your area of interest is in the image and if so how much of it is covered.